MarkGadsby/TeachingNotes/GeneralTextFiles/Markdown_BSC_Notes/LessonPlan.md

 - Use nested loops to create repeating patterns

 ##### Supporting lower ability
-- Move from sequence of instructions for square to rectangle
+- Move from sequence of instructions for square to rectangle to triangle
-- Experiment with pen, background, shape fill colours
+- Experiment with pen size, background, shape fill colours

 ##### Objective
 - Everyone
   - Be able to draw a colour shape on coloured background using turtle graphics in python
 - Most
   - Be able to introduce a 'for' loop
 - Some
- - Introduce a variable to set the number of side of the polygon
+  - Introduce a variable to set the number of sides of the polygon
- - Place the loop code in a procedure
-- Stretch goals
+- Stretch goal
   - Get user input to set the number of sides of the polygon and/or use nested loops to draw repeating patterns of the polygon.

 ##### Be able to explain
 - The steps involved in drawing a square on the computer screen in way the computer can understand